 Once it’s been determined that a wage levy would cause you undue financial hardship, the levy will be stopped.
 However, if the IRS requires you to enter into an installment payment agreement, you would have to make monthly payments to pay off your tax liability.

 If your full financial disclosure reveals that the IRS has no realistic expectation of collecting your past-due taxes, your account may be placed in “currently not collectible” status.
 This means that any levies will be released, and the IRS will not make any attempt to collect your back taxes.

-This status doesn’t mean that your tax debt simply goes away.
+This status doesn’t mean that your back taxes simply goes away.
 It will continue to accrue late penalties and interest that is compounded daily.
-If you are entitled to any tax refunds in the future, the IRS will hold onto them and apply them to your tax debt.
+If you are entitled to any tax refunds in the future, the IRS will hold onto them and apply them to your back taxes.

 Your financial situation will be reviewed each year, and if your circumstances improve, you will still have to pay the taxes you owe along with the interest and penalties.
-However, if your situation does not improve and you reach the 10-year statute of limitations’ expiration date, by law the IRS will no longer be able to pursue the debt.
+However, if your situation does not improve and you reach the 10-year statute of limitations’ expiration date, by law the IRS will no longer be able to pursue the back tax amounts owed.

 As a last resort, you could file for Chapter 7 or Chapter 13 bankruptcy, which would usually stop all IRS collection procedures and tax levies.
-However, the tax debt will still be there when your bankruptcy proceedings end, unless you make payment arrangements as part of Chapter 13 bankruptcy, which requires making monthly payments to pay off your debts.
+However, the back taxes will still be there when your bankruptcy proceedings end, unless you make payment arrangements as part of Chapter 13 bankruptcy, which requires making monthly payments to pay off your owed amounts.

 If you have trouble paying your taxes and you are suffering financial hardship, you don’t have to face it alone.
-Solvable can match your personal circumstance with debt relief providers who can advise you on the best course of action.
+Solvable can match your personal circumstance with back tax assistance providers who can advise you on the best course of action.